 - Property damage: $5,000 to $25,000 per accident

 States only require minimal coverage to protect others in case of an accident — your vehicle isn’t insured against damage or loss if you’re at fault.
-In order to protect your vehicle you will need to carry full coverage insurance which adds collision and comprehensive coverage to your policy.
-If you have a loan or lease on your vehicle your lender will require that you carry full coverage.
+To protect your vehicle, you must carry full coverage insurance, which adds collision and comprehensive coverage to your policy.

-Collision insurance will cover damage to your car if you’re responsible for an accident and comprehensive insurance pays for damage from theft, extreme weather such as hail or flooding, as well as animal strikes.
+Collision insurance will cover damage to your car if you strike another vehicle or stationary object, while comprehensive insurance pays for damage from theft, extreme weather, such as hail or flooding, and animal strikes.
+If you have a loan or lease on your vehicle, your financing agency will require that you carry full coverage and perhaps gap insurance also.

 How much is insurance for new drivers?